parigyani/lumen-revenue-recovery/README.md

 An intelligent revenue recovery engine that uses AI exclusively for diagnosing the reason behind cart abandonment, while strictly relying on deterministic Python logic for all execution, routing, and decision-making.

 ## Architecture
-- `agent.py`: Interfaces with the Gemini API to classify checkouts and implements rate-limit backoff.
+- `agent.py`: Interfaces with the Gemini API to classify checkouts and implements rate limit backoff.
 - `app.py`: Streamlit dashboard offering a live demo, batch report viewer, and audit trail.
 - `audit.py`: Handles immutable logging of all system actions and decisions to `audit_log.json`.
 - `batch_runner.py`: Executes the recovery pipeline across all checkouts and generates `batch_report.json`.